Bamboo shoot: Southeast Asia

 In Myanmar, bamboo shoots are called hmyit (မျှစ်).
 They can be used in a soup called myahait hcaut tar la bot or talabaw, bamboo soup.
 The preparation of this dish generally follows three steps.
 First, the bamboo shoots are collected from a bamboo forest.
 Bamboo can be found in the whole of Myanmar but the bamboo shoots from the two northernmost regions (Kachin State and Sagaing Region) are soft and good in taste.
 The bamboo shoots are then boiled in water after which they can be cooked with curry powder, rice powder, and other ingredients such as snakehead fish and basil leaves.
 A small amount of rice and some shreds of meat or seafood may also be added.
 The soup was traditionally used by the Karen people as a supplement to rice, which was not readily or cheaply available to them.
 Talabaw is one of the most well known soups in Myanmar, and widely considered to be the essential dish of Karen cuisine.
 Another bamboo shoot dish in Burmese cuisine is a sour bamboo shoot curry called hmyit chin hin (မျှစ်ချဉ်ဟင်း), a specialty of Naypyidaw in central Burma.

 In Indonesia, they are sliced thinly to be boiled with coconut milk and spices to make gulai rebung.
 Other recipes using bamboo shoots are sayur lodeh (mixed vegetables in coconut milk) and lun pia (sometimes written lumpia: fried wrapped bamboo shoots with vegetables).
 The shoots of some species contain cyanide that must be leached or boiled out before they can be eaten safely.
 Slicing the bamboo shoots thinly assists in this leaching.

+Ethiopia

+Bamboo shoots are also eaten in Ethiopia.
+The locations where bamboo grows are not contiguous.
+Bamboo shoots of O. abyssinica are eaten in lowland locations of Pawe, Assosa and Bambasi districts of Benishangul Gumuz Regional State and in Sinan Wereda of Amhara Regional State.

+Bamboo shoots of A. alpina are also eaten in higher elevations, including from two bamboo forests about 80 km. apart, both areas at higher elevations than the surrounding land.
+One is on a mountain south of Mizan Teferi, the other is on the higher elevations near Maasha, between the cities of Tepi and Gore.